cimourdain/GAFK/README.md

 GAFK is a PHP framework/lib developed for educational purposes.
 The main principles applied in this tools are:

 * **KISS**: This framework/lib fully includes all functionalities required for full usage.
 No additional module is required.
-* **MVC**: This framework/lib implements a basic MVC pattern with an App, a Router, controllers and model management.
+* **MVC**: This framework/lib implements a basic MVC pattern with an App, a Router, controllers, models and templating management.
 * **Object oriented**: GAFK is developed in an object oriented way

 ## Presentation